 The Office of Student Financial Assistance, a unit within Student Development and Enrollment Services, is dedicated to supporting UCF’s mission and goals through the efficient delivery of student aid.
 The Office provides UCF students with a comprehensive offering of financial assistance options to support student success and the attainment of a university degree.

 The Access Program believes that an on-campus residential experience is an important part of the 6-week program.
-It is for this reason that Pegasus and SOAR students are strongly encouraged to live on-campus while they participate in the Access Program.
-Pegasus and SOAR students who choose on-campus housing are expected to live in the Hercules community during Summer B semester.
+It is for this reason that Access students are strongly encouraged to live on-campus while they participate in the Access Program.
+Access students who choose on-campus housing are expected to live in the Hercules community with other program participants during Summer B semester.
 When making an on-campus housing selection, please be sure to indicate Hercules.

 Advantages of living on campus include:

 - Quick access to UCF's resources and benefits